yugabyte/yugabyte-db/docs/content/latest/sample-data/sportsdb.md

 ### 1. Download the SportsDB scripts

-The SQL scripts you need to create the SportsDB sample database (YugaByte DB=compatible) are available in the [`sample` directory of the YugaByte DB GitHub repository](https://github.com/YugaByte/yugabyte-db/tree/master/sample).
+The SQL scripts that you need to create the SportsDB sample database (YugaByte DB-compatible) are available in the [`sample` directory of the YugaByte DB GitHub repository](https://github.com/YugaByte/yugabyte-db/tree/master/sample).
 Download the following five files.

 - [`sportsdb_tables.sql`](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/sportsdb_tables.sql) — Creates the tables and sequences
 - [`sportsdb_inserts.sql`](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/sportsdb_inserts.sql) — Loads the sample data into the `sportsdb` database